esdoc/esdoc/site/manual/usage/feature.md

 Note: For now, ESDoc lints only method/function signature.

 ## Integration Test Codes
-Test codes are important information.
+Test codes are important information.<br/>
 So, ESDoc generates a cross reference of test codes and document.

 You need to write configurations.